Grinnell Corps Applications

 - Grinnell Corps: Thailand recommendation form

 All programs require two letters of recommendation for each applicant.
 Letter-writers should be chosen carefully, and should be people who know you well and can speak to your ability to carry out the Fellowship to which you are applying.
 For example, students who are applying for teaching Fellowships would be wise to choose faculty members who can address the student's oral and written presentation skills, or the student's study of a foreign language.
 At least one of the letters must come from a Grinnell College faculty member.
 Grinnell Corps committee members may write letters of recommendation if they so choose (some faculty members have an individually-formulated policy against writing letters when they will serve on the committee).
-Letters should be submitted directly to the Office of Social Commitment by the author.
+Letters should be submitted directly to the Center for Careers, Life and Service by the author.